 To be a leader, you should need to have certain attributes.
 One of these is integrity.
 To have integrity, you cannot have divided loyalties or competing agendas.
 A lack of integrity will destroy your credibility as a leader.
 It would be best if you lived what you talk.
 To be a Christian leader, this is also a must.
 It would be best if you lived out what you talk about.
 This gives you credibility when you speak.
 People will respect and follow your integrity.
 To influence people, your life should reflect exactly what you say.
 Then people will follow you.
 Are there areas in your life where you do not practice what you preach?

 1 Kings 22:1-53

 June 21 LEADERSHIP PART 2

-Another prerequisite to being a coach is to know your sport.
-A huge part of coaching is teaching players how to play well.
-This knowledge requires time and effort in learning about your sport.
+Another prerequisite to being a leader is to know your “stuff.”
+A huge part of leading is teaching others how to do their job well.
+This requires time and effort in learning about your job.
 You can’t teach what you don’t know.
-A lack of knowledge will make any coach ineffective.
-As Christian leaders, we should spend the time and effort getting to know God and the Bible.
+A lack of knowledge will make any leader ineffective.
+As Christian leaders, we should spend time and effort getting to know God and the Bible.
 Then we can lead and teach others.
 Again you can’t teach what you don’t know.
 People will benefit as we share what we have learned about God.
-Are you growing in your knowledge of God?
+How are you growing in your knowledge of God?

 2 Kings 1:1-2:25

 But whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.